pascalkrautm/002---Audio-News-Podcast-Generator/README.md

                 number_of_podcast = generator.generate_podcast(keywords)
                 if number_of_podcast > 0:

-If the podcasts with entries > 0, the user is first asked if he wants to have the entries read aloud or if he wants to save it as pdf or as mp3 to be able to refer to it in a later time course
+If the podcasts with entries > 0, the user is first asked if he wants to have the entries read out loud or if he wants to save it as pdf or as mp3 to be able to refer to it at a later point of time.

-If the user enters "r" and thus selects the reading out of the entries, the reading sequence is started.
+If the user enters `r` and thus selects the reading out of the entries, the reading sequence is started.

                 while True:
                     read_or_save = Helper.ask_read_or_save()